 Real estate loans consist of mortgage loans and other real estate loans which are primarily collateralized by a first, second or third mortgage lien or a leasehold mortgage on, or an assignment of the partnership interest in the related properties.
-As of December 31, 2023, our real estate loans receivable consists of ten fixed rate mortgages on 55 long-term care facilities and 17 other real estate loans.
-The mortgage notes relate to facilities located in eight states that are operated by nine independent healthcare operating companies.
-The other real estate loans are with seven of our operators as of December 31, 2023.
+As of December 31, 2024, our real estate loans receivable consists of 21 fixed rate mortgages on 97 long-term care facilities and 18 other real estate loans.
+The facilities subject to the mortgage notes are operated by 16 independent healthcare operating companies and are located in 10 states and within the U.K. The other real estate loans are with 13 of our operators as of December 31, 2024.
 We monitor compliance with the loans and when necessary have initiated collection, foreclosure and other proceedings with respect to certain outstanding real estate loans.